esa-esdl/esdl-core/doc/story1.rst

     cube_normalized = normalize(cube_anomalies);
     scores          = recurrences!(cube_normalized,500.0,5,zeros(Float32,506,506));

-Here follow some interactive time series plots of the different variables, anomalies, and the resulting scores.
-3 Extreme events would be detected here.
+The results can be visualized by interactive time-series plots of the different variables, anomalies, and recurrence scores.
+In this example, three extreme events are detected.

 .. code:: julia